Belvedere Film: A Short History

 Robert Dassanowsky, CEO/Producer, Belvedere Film LLC

 An acclaimed film and cultural historian, and the Director of Film Studies at the University of Colorado, Colorado Springs, Robert Dassanowsky is also an independent producer and has written for stage and television.
 He serves on several film festival, grant-making, and editorial boards, is a member of the European Academy of Film, Austrian Academy of Film, the European Academy of Sciences and Art, and a Fellow of the Royal Society of Arts (UK).
-He is the author/editor of several books including Austrian Cinema: A History (McFarland, 2005), New Austrian Film (Berghahn, 2011), Quentin Tarantino's Inglourious Basterds: A Manipulation of Metacinema (Continuum, 2012), World Film Locations: Vienna (Intellect, 2012), and Screening Transcendence: Film Under Austrofascism and the Hollywood Hope 1933-38 (Indiana University Press, 2015).
+He is the author/editor of several books including Austrian Cinema: A History (McFarland, 2005), New Austrian Film (Berghahn, 2011), Quentin Tarantino's Inglourious Basterds: A Manipulation of Metacinema (Continuum, 2012), World Film Locations: Vienna (Intellect, 2012), and Screening Transcendence: Film Under Austrofascism and the Hollywood Hope 1933-38 (2016).